FrancesCoronel/personal-website-v3/_posts/2014-02-21-working-smarter-not-harder.md

     - working smarter
 ---

-So there’s this book that covers the best study strategies.
+So there's this book that covers the best study strategies.

 I read it for fun since it was in my local library and it looked pretty interesting so I decided to go ahead and share the key points.

 I originally made this list February 21, 2014.

-When there are so many time-consuming distractions out there, it’s much more effective to know how to correctly manage all your precious mili-seconds.
+When there are so many time-consuming distractions out there, it's much more effective to know how to correctly manage all your precious mili-seconds.